Ilex crenata aka Japanese Holly

 Japanese Holly, Box Leaf Holly, Box Leaved Holly

-How to care for Japanese Holly
+How difficult is it to take care of Japanese Holly

 Caring for Japanese Holly is a breeze, as it is highly adaptable and forgiving to minor neglect.